 See Section 20.3.9 for details.
 (It is not necessary to

 cert authentication method.)

 Table 18.2 summarizes the files that are relevant to the SSL setup on the server.
-(The shown file names are default names.
+(The shown file names are default or typical names.
 The locally configured names could be different.)